refinedev/refine/documentation/docs/getting-started/overview.md

 ## What do you mean by "headless" ?

-refine's headless architecture is all about giving you the freedom to create.

-### Headless in UI

-Instead of being a limited set of pre-styled components, **refine** is a collection of helper `hooks`, `components` and `providers`.
-They are all decoupled from your _UI_ _components_ and _business logic_, so they never keep you from customizing your _UI_ or coding your own flow.
+Instead of being limited to a set of pre-styled components, **refine** provides collections of helper `hooks`, `components` and `providers` and more.
+Since business logic and UI are completely decoupled, you can customize UI without constraints.

  It means, **refine** just works _seamlessly_ with any _custom designs_ or _UI frameworks_.
 Thanks to it's headless architecture, you can use popular CSS frameworks like [TailwindCSS](https://tailwindcss.com/) or even create your own styles from scratch.

-refine also ships with ready-made integrations for [Ant Design](https://ant.design/), [Material UI](https://mui.com/material-ui/getting-started/overview/), [Mantine](https://mantine.dev/), and [Chakra UI](https://chakra-ui.com/) for convenience.
+refine also provides integrations with [Ant Design](https://ant.design/), [Material UI](https://mui.com/material-ui/getting-started/overview/), [Mantine](https://mantine.dev/), and [Chakra UI](https://chakra-ui.com/)to get you started quickly.
+These libraries are set of components which are nicely integrated with headless @refinedev/core package.